Convoy PQ 16: Evening

 All of the ships were running short of ammunition but a lull in the attacks occurred until 7:35 to 8:00 p.m. when seven He 111s attacked with torpedoes to no effect.
 German aircraft resumed dive-bombing and torpedo-bombers used this as a diversion.
 The German aircrews claimed five ships sunk and five damaged but three Ju 88s were shot down.
 The lack of ammunition left some freighters with no means of engaging the bombers.
 Empire Purcell was hit twice by bombs in no. 2 hold, set on fire and damaged by two near misses.
 The bunker bulkhead collapsed, depositing its coal into the stokehold and an Oerlikon gunner was knocked off the bridge.
 The crew began to abandon ship but some of the ropes for one lifeboat had frozen, leading it to drop at one end, tipping the men in the boat into the sea, where eight were killed.
-Men trapped underneath were rescued one at a time by Able Seaman William Thompson.
+Men trapped underneath were rescued one at a time by Able Seaman William Thomson, for which he was awarded the George Medal and Lloyd's Medal for bravery.
 Four crewmen got the other lifeboat away just before the ship exploded with a huge bang; Hyderabad rescued the survivors.